 The food can be chopped up into small pieces to fit straight into the mouth or you can chop them up in a way that is easy to hold and bite down on.

-I usually start BLW with snacks then later on move onto full meals.
+I usually start BLW with snacks then, later on, move onto full meals.
 I just find this works better for my children.

-This actually works great when everyone else is eating.
+Baby led weaning actually works great when everyone else is eating.
 Although if your child is anything like my children they won’t care too much if everyone else is eating or not and just to be happy to put food into their own mouths.